How To Create the Xcode Configuration Settings File

 FLAGS = $(inherited) --no-timestamp

-If you would like to define the platform specific configurations, write the configuration in form of [platform=value].
-The two platform is defined.
+If you want to define the platform-specific configurations, write the configuration in [platform=value].
+The two platforms are defined.

-• sdk : The cross platform sdk, such as macos10.12, iphoneos10.2 and so on.
-You can specify * as version for hit any versions.
+• sdk: The cross-platform SDK, such as macos10.12, iphoneos10.2, and so on.
+You can specify * as a version for hitting any version.

 Import other configuration files

-If you would like to import other configuration files, use #include statement.
+If you want to import other configuration files, use the #include statement.

 #include "Common.xcconfig"

 In this case, the Common.xcconfig file is imported.
-If the file is missing, the warning will be displayed.
-If you write #include? statement, the warning will not be displayed even if the file is missing.
+If the file is missing, Xcode will say the warning.
+However, if you write #include? statement, Xcode will not display the warning even if the file is missing.

 #include?
 "Option.xcconfig"